tryvin/figma-linux-font-helper/README.md

 There's also a environment variable in the compose file, called `FONTS_FOLDER`, use this variable if your font folder is mapped somewhere else, for example, on OSX you might want to use `FONT_FOLDER=~/Library/Fonts docker-compose up`

 Rename `.env.example` to `.env` to define a custom value to `FONTS_FOLDER` before build your containers with `docker-compose`.

+# Big Thanks

+Big Thanks to the following contributors for improving this project!
+(NOT sorted by order of importance)

+* arpanetus
+* aanpilov
+* marcosfreitas
+* Wayne Steidley